Architects in ChargeSunao Koase, Naoki Mashiyama (SNARK), Shin Yokoo (Ouvi)

 Structural EngineerShin Yokoo / OUVI

-From the architect.
+Text description provided by the architects.
 House in Tourimachi is in Takasaki Gunma.
 It takes one hour from Tokio by the Shinkansen.

 This two-family house with 3 stories is located in Takasaki city, Gunma.
 The site has a frontage of 6 meters, depth of 13 meters, which makes a 89†F long and narrow land shape.
 On the south is the 4 meters wide road, sharing northeastern border with a cemetery and otherwise surrounded by three-storey houses.

 The client wanted a well lighted and ventilated double house duplex to share with their parents.
 We designed the ground floor for the parents and the 2nd and 3rd floor for the children of the family.
 Considering the cemetery as a universal opened space located besides residential area, we were able to create a preferable atmosphere together with a certain level of privacy.

 Windows opened toward the cemetery and the three-layered stairwell on the northern part provided a steady amount of light and ventilation.
 And by sharing the whole atmosphere within the house, while having diferrent life style, the two generations, will be able to cherish their relationship more.